S.Korea approves Moderna's COVID-19 vaccine

-South Korea on Friday approved Moderna Inc's (MRNA.O) COVID-19 vaccine, as the country attempts to speed up its inoculation efforts, drug safety minister Kim Gang-lip told a news conference.
+SEOUL (Reuters) - South Korea on Friday approved Moderna Inc’s COVID-19 vaccine, as the country attempts to speed up its inoculation efforts, drug safety minister Kim Gang-lip told a news conference.

-Moderna is the fourth COVID-19 vaccine to be approved in South Korea, following doses developed by AstraZeneca Plc (AZN.L), Pfizer Inc (PFE.N) and Johnson & Johnson (JNJ.N), said Kim.
+Moderna is the fourth COVID-19 vaccine to be approved in South Korea, following doses developed by AstraZeneca Plc, Pfizer Inc and Johnson & Johnson, said Kim.

 Moderna has a deal with South Korea to supply 40 million doses of its vaccine, although the shipment timeline is yet to be announced.

-South Korean drugmaker GC Pharma (006280.KS) is in charge of the import and local distribution of the Moderna vaccine, while there were media reports about a plan by Samsung BioLogics Co Ltd (207940.KS) to produce the shots locally. read more
+South Korean drugmaker GC Pharma is in charge of the import and local distribution of the Moderna vaccine, while there were media reports about a plan by Samsung BioLogics Co Ltd to produce the shots locally.

 South Korea’s vaccination campaign has been hampered by global shortages and shipment delays.
 It has provided doses to just over 7% of its 52 million residents so far, as it aims to inoculate at least 13 million by June and reach herd immunity by November.